michaelpig0912/Splatmeme-Printer/README.md

 ![http://i.imgur.com/93B1Usb.jpg](http://i.imgur.com/93B1Usb.jpg)
 *image via [/u/Stofers](https://www.reddit.com/user/Stofers)*

-### Small update
+### Small update (unofficial)
 The subtraction of Splatoon 2 is to clear the canvas, and the subtraction of Splatoon 3 is to return, so change the place of subtraction to the left mushroom head press.
+I use arduino micro to draw.